jealous/retryz/README.md

     ...
 ```

-* Use `wait_callback` to return the amount of seconds to wait.
+* When `wait` is a callback, it will wait for the amount of
+seconds returned by the callback.
-The `wait_callback` could be a function or a instance method.
+The callback could be a function or a instance method.
 It takes one parameter which is the current count of retry.

 ```python